 Through the culmination of academic qualifications, industry experience, and engagement with design and action research in cross-cultural settings, I have developed a comprehensive knowledge base around applied design research and its value within practice.

-Award: Australian Postgraduate Award & Swinburne University Chancellor’s Research Scholarship
+Award: 2020 Dean’s Award for best HDR Thesis, School of Design, Australian Postgraduate Award, & Swinburne University Chancellor’s Research Scholarship

 Swinburne University of Technology 2012 – 2015